Four more parks have begun or expanded their ticketing systems, and many have renewed what was already in place

-Grand Canyon National Park is turning 100 in 2019.
-Here's how to make the most out of a visit, from hiking to boating to biking to camping and so much more.
+Grand Canyon National Park has some of the best views in the United States.
+Here’s how to make the most out of a visit, whether its hiking, boating, biking, camping, or so much more.

 Those iconic bulbous boulders, lucid skies, and namesake trees are mere backdrops to a Californian desert playground filled with jaw-dropping vistas, dynamic hiking trails, and that famous grippy rock.
 Here’s everything you need to know to explore it.

 Drawing parallels with the Galápagos Islands, this marine wonderland is a similarly diverse treasure found just off the Southern California coast, home to 2,000-plus species, some 150 of which can be found nowhere else

 This central California park is one of the hottest, driest, and lowest places in the country.
 It's also one of the most beautiful—a place where sculptural canyons, undulating sand dunes, abundant wildlife, and a luminous sky abound.

 An entire mountain range to itself, dramatic stretches of the Rio Grande, and 118 miles of shared border with Mexico are just a few reasons why this 801,163-acre range in southwest Texas is worth a visit